DataDog/integrations-core/docs/developer/guidelines/dashboards.md

 ![Variety of widgets](https://raw.githubusercontent.com/DataDog/integrations-core/master/docs/developer/assets/images/variety.png)

 9. Add a logo to the dashboard header.
-The integration logo will automatically appear in the header if the icon exists here and the integration_id matches the icon name.
-That means it will only appear when the dashboard your working on is made into the official integration board.
+The integration logo will automatically appear in the header if the icon exists [here](https://druids.us1.prod.dog/logos/logo-gallery?variant=avatar) and the `integration_id` matches the icon name.
+That means it will only appear when the dashboard you’re working on is made into the official integration board.

 ![Logo in header](https://raw.githubusercontent.com/DataDog/integrations-core/master/docs/developer/assets/images/logo_header.png)